 Laboratory for Innovation in AutismProjects & Collaborations

-Innovation in Autism's goal is to work toward improved understanding of autism aetiology and development with novel, engineered wearable and smart device technology for its fun, early assessment.
-By doing so we make significant scientific advance, and provide new tools for research and practice.
+Innovation in Autism's goal is to work towards an improved understanding of autism aetiology and development through the use of novel, engineered wearable and smart device technology for its fun, early assessment.
+In doing so, we aim to make significant scientific advancements and provide new tools for research and practice.

 Current Partners